Maestro

 Architecture

-The Decision Gate is the key.
-Most tasks stay single-agent with zero overhead.
+The decision gate is the key.
+It counts the work, writes its verdict, and keeps most tasks single-agent with zero coordination overhead.
 Multi-agent coordination only activates when the task genuinely benefits from parallel execution or adversarial review.
-This bias is intentional: the research shows coordination overhead makes simple tasks worse, not better.
+The bias is intentional: the research shows coordination overhead makes simple tasks worse, not better.

 Portable Core, Thin Adapters